telerik/winforms-docs/gridview/context-menus/custom-context-menus.md

 Once the menu object has been initialized and populated with menu items, it is ready to be attached to the __RadGridView__.
-To do that, subscribe to the __ContextMenuOpening__event and set the context menu to be displayed:#_[C#] Changing the default context menu_
+To do that, subscribe to the __ContextMenuOpening__ event and set the context menu to be displayed:

 {{source=..\SamplesCS\GridView\ContextMenus\CustomContextMenus.cs region=changeTheContextMenu}}
 {{source=..\SamplesVB\GridView\ContextMenus\CustomContextMenus.vb region=changeTheContextMenu}}